grishick/pydantic-airtable/docs/getting-started/installation.md

 # Installation

-This guide covers installing Pydantic AirTable and setting up your development environment.
+This guide covers installing Pydantic Airtable and setting up your development environment.

 ---